 symmetric NAT = one-to-one mapping (NAT port && outer tuple, inner tuple)

-symmetric to symmetric NAT traverse is still possible by guessing or oracle, whatever you like, only if there is a predictable pattern, such as linear increase, in the NAT port allocated on both sides.
+Symmetric-to-symmetric NAT traverse is still possible through guessing or using an oracle, but only if there is a predictable pattern, such as a linear increase, in the NAT ports being allocated on both sides.